How To Manage Debt And Invest At The Same Time

 With the right strategy, it's possible to make progress on both goals.

-Managing debt and investing is a tricky balancing act, but they're both vital to your financial future.
+Managing debt and investing is a tricky balancing act.
+You can’t do everything at once, but paying off debt and building wealth are both vital to your financial future.

 In this guide, we’ll explain how to manage debt and invest in six steps: